Skip to content

 1. You enable Ranger (/ranger:enable) and ask Claude to build a feature

-2. Claude creates a Ranger feature with 1-2 checklist items describing the expected behavior
+2. Claude creates a Ranger feature review with 1-2 scenarios describing the expected behavior

 3. Claude implements the code

-4. Claude runs ranger verify-feature.
-Ranger’s browser agent tests the feature.
+4. Claude runs ranger go.
+Ranger’s browser agent tests the feature review scenarios.

 5. If the agent finds issues, Claude sees the failure reason and fixes the code